Student Bill of Rights

 10.All students have the right to the opportunity to participate in and receive the benefits of the programs at St. Thomas.
 No one may be excluded on the basis of disability, race, ethnicity, national origin, creed, gender, age, sexual orientation or economic status.

-11.If a student feels that his/her rights have been violated in the process of attempting to resolve a grievance, he or she has the right to bring the case before the University Grievance Committee (see "Grievance Process" in this Student Policy Book).
+11.If a student feels that his/her rights have been violated in the process of attempting to resolve a grievance, he or she has the right to bring the case before the University Grievance and Discipline Committee (see "Grievance Process" in this Student Policy Book).